 Work on the upcoming negotiation of your provincial collective agreement has begun.
 The FIQ is the bargaining agent, responsible for negotiating on behalf of healthcare professionals who are FIQ and FIQP | Secteur privé members.

-Following the sectoral consultation, the FIQ will consult you in fall 2019 on the intersectoral component of the collective agreement, in other words, on the intersectoral matters (salary, retirement, parental rights and regional disparities).
-For this component, the FIQ will negotiate at a shared table with the Alliance du personnel professionnel et technique de la santé et des services sociaux (APTS) as part of the APTS-FIQ alliance.
+The FIQ will negotiate at a common table with the Alliance du personnel professionnel et technique de la santé et des services sociaux (APTS) as part on the APTS-FIQ Alliance.

 Adopted proposals on intersectoral matters APTS-FIQ